 - UCP of Orange County - Information, resources, support and more for families with children with disabilities.

 All treatments are specially designed with the child and his or her long-term goals and potential in mind.

-- The Multidisciplinary Feeding Program at CHOC was created to evaluate and treat children with significant feeding problems.
+- The Multidisciplinary Feeding Program at CHOC evaluates and treats children with significant feeding problems.
 Children who participate in the program typically have failed outpatient feeding therapy and have either a G-Tube (feeding tube) or are at risk for G-Tube placement.
-CHOC has the one of the only in-patient programs dedicated to treating these children west of the Mississippi River.
+CHOC has the one of the only inpatient programs dedicated to treating these children west of the Mississippi River.

-- CHOC offers one of the only multi-disciplinary treatment groups for concussion and post concussion syndrome in the region with direct collaboration with neurologists, neuropsychologists, physical therapists, speech therapists, psychologists and athletic trainers.
-Learn more about the CHOC Children’s Concussion Program.
+- CHOC offers one of the only multidisciplinary treatment groups for concussion and post concussion syndrome in the region with direct collaboration with neurologists, neuropsychologists, physical therapists, speech therapists, psychologists and athletic trainers.
+Learn more about our Concussion Program.

-- Patients undergoing treatment in the Hyundai Cancer Institute at CHOC Children’s are often able to receive physical therapy in the Cancer Institute’s in-unit gym.
+- Patients undergoing treatment at the Hyundai Cancer Institute at CHOC are often able to receive physical therapy in the Cancer Institute’s in-unit gym.
 Learn more about physical therapy for patients undergoing cancer treatment.